sourcegraph/sourcegraph-public-snapshot/doc/user/code_intelligence/lsif.md

 # LSIF: Fast and precise code intelligence

+## Background

+To efficiently answer precise code intelligence queries such as Go-to-Definition and Find References, it is usually necessary to perform an indexing step.
+Resolving the target of a referring expression in code generally requires knowledge of the dependencies of the code.
+That, in turn, requires information about the build and/or deployment environment of the code.

+Historically, sourcegraph used [language servers](https://microsoft.github.io/language-server-protocol/implementors/servers) to answer these queries, but the performance and operational costs of maintaining a fleet of such services per repository were deemed unacceptable.
+Instead, we now promote a separate offline indexing strategy: For each language to be indexed, run a standalone language-specific precise code indexer program over each designated repository.
+These indexers emit data in the [Language Server Index Format (LSIF)](https://code.visualstudio.com/blogs/2019/02/19/lsif), and those data are captured (uploaded) to persistent storage.

 [LSIF](https://github.com/Microsoft/language-server-protocol/blob/master/indexFormat/specification.md) is a file format for precomputed code intelligence data.
-It provides fast and precise code intelligence but needs to be periodically generated and uploaded to your Sourcegraph instance.
-LSIF is opt-in: repositories for which you have not uploaded LSIF data will continue to use the built-in code intelligence.
+It allows precise code intelligence queries to be answered quickly, but needs to be periodically (re-)generated and uploaded to your Sourcegraph instance.
+Sourcegraph can then use the stored index data to answer precise code intelligence queries without the need to run, maintain, and call out to a separate language server process.
+Precise code intelligence is currently opt-in: repositories for which you have not uploaded LSIF data will continue to use the built-in code intelligence.

+To automate building and updating code intelligence data, we advocate running precise code indexers (colloquially: “LSIF indexers”) as part of testing, continuous integration/deployment, or other code-host automation tasks (using, for example, GitHub Actions, Travis CI, Bitbucket Pipelines, etc.).
+This approach ensures the indexers run in the same (or similar) environment as a production build or deployment, so that the correct tools and dependencies are visible to the indexer.
+It also gives the customer control over what code to index, and how often.

 > Precise code intelligence using LSIF is supported in Sourcegraph 3.8 and up.